c4p-n1ck/NtH1M/.github/CONTRIBUTING.md

-# Contributing to NtHiM
+# Contributing to NtH1M

-We welcome Pull Requeusts from **NtHiM** users, developers and anyone who is interested to help in upgrading the status of the project.
+We welcome Pull Requeusts from **NtH1M** users, developers and anyone who is interested to help in upgrading the status of the project.
 This guide will include the guidelines you will need to follow while contributing.

-When contributing to **NtHiM**, please first make sure to discuss the change you wish for by opening up a new issue, sending an e-mail, or any other method of communication with the existing authors of this repository before making a change.
+When contributing to **NtH1M**, please first make sure to discuss the change you wish for by opening up a new issue, sending an e-mail, or any other method of communication with the existing authors of this repository before making a change.

 Also, please note that we have a [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md), so please follow it during all of your interactions with this repository or the project as a whole.